Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: So what happened in the intervening years to bring you here?

 Jan: Well when I was 15 I became the chair of the local Polish-India Society.
 There weren’t many of us, but my motivation was to house all their books at home – and I read the lot.
 And I organised lots of people to give talks on yoga, health, and energy healing, etc – and on Vastu Shastra, which is a sort of Indian feng shui.
 Then I went to college to study art and design, and I was doing a lot of paintings in and for churches, and I became aware of sacred architecture and sacred spaces as well as power places.
+I was also, doing some basic interior design with some vastu shastra and feng shui elements.

 Q: This is still in Poland?